-1. Asking for information that can be easily found on the school’s website.
+1. Asking for information that can easily be found on the school’s website

-2. Not answering the question.
+2. Not answering the question

 Schools put a lot of effort in designing their essay questions to get the information they consider important for deciding whether an applicant is a good fit for the school or not.
 They are aware that you are applying to multiple schools, but really dislike when applicants provide generic answers that do not address the finer details they consider important for their decision.
 Make sure to tailor your answers to fit with each individual essay question.

-3. Contacting the adcom all-the-time.
+3. Contacting the adcom all the time

-4. Demanding feedback.
+4. Demanding feedback

-It’s understandable you want to know, but the truth of the matter is that the adcom cannot give you an evaluation on the go.
+It’s understandable you want to know, but the truth of the matter is that the adcom cannot give you an evaluation on the fly.
 If they happily volunteer their thoughts about the strength of your candidacy, that’s great, but don’t put them on the spot asking them something they are not prepared to answer.
 Asking about your odds puts them in a very awkward position, particularly when those chances are low.

 Don’t make these mistakes!
 Work one-on-one with your personal admissions advisor to create an application that the adcoms LOVE.
 Check out our MBA Admissions Services to learn more about how we can help you get ACCEPTED.By Esmeralda Cardenal, previously the Associate Director of Admissions at Yale SOM, Director of MBA Admissions at MSU Broad, and consultant at Cardiff Business School in the UK.
 She is happy to help you showcase your achievements in your MBA application.
 Want Esmeralda to help you get accepted?
 Click here to get in touch!

 • The Quick Guide to Admissions Resumes, a free guide

 • Optimize Your Grad School Application: Grades, Essays, Resume, Activity History, and More, a podcast episode